weberyanglalala/fast-api-server-clean/README.md

 --

+## Create a virtual environment

+- Run `python -m venv .venv` to create a virtual environment.
+- Run `source .venv/bin/activate` to activate the virtual environment on Mac/Linux.

-# Install all dependencies.
+## Install all dependencies

 - Run `pip install -r requirements-dev.txt`

-# How to run app.
-Using Docker with PostgreSQL.
+## How to run app.
+Using Docker with PostgreSQL

 - Install Docker Desktop
 - Run `docker compose up --build`
 - Run `docker compose down` to stop all services

-# How to run locally without postgres or docker.
+## How to run locally
-- in database/core.py change the DATABASE_URL to sqlite

 - run `uvicorn src.main:app --reload`

-# How to run tests.
+## How to run tests

 - Run `pytest` to run all tests

 Cheers!